 The following tutorial is an optimization of the NACA0012 airfoil to reduce drag while maintaining a predefined lift value.
 This shape optimization is handled via a surrogate based optimization method utilizing the SMT python package.

-Case: Airfoil aerodynamic optimization Geometry: NACA0012 Objective function: Drag coefficient (CD) Lift coefficient (CL): 0.5 Design variables: 8 free-form deformation (FFD) points moving in the y direction, one angle of attack Constraints: Symmetry and lift constraint (total number: 2) Mach number: 0.02941 (10 m/s) Reynolds number: 0.6667 million Mesh cells: ~4,000 Solver: DASimpleFoam
+Case: Airfoil aerodynamic optimization Geometry: NACA0012 Objective function: Drag coefficient (CD) Lift coefficient (CL): 0.5 Design variables: 8 free-form deformation (FFD) points moving in the y direction, one angle of attack Constraints: Symmetry, volume, thickness, and lift constraints Mach number: 0.02941 (10 m/s) Reynolds number: 0.6667 million Mesh cells: ~4,000 Solver: DASimpleFoam

 Fig. 1.
 Mesh and FFD points for the NACA0012 airfoil